 Buehler was on trial for an incident that occured on New Years Eve of 2012 where he witnessed Austin officers abusing the passenger of a vehicle during a routine DWI stop.
 The stop was being conducted by the now-infamous officers Patrick Oborski and Robert Snider when Buehler began taking pictures, sparking a verbal confrontation.

-The verbal confrontation turned into a physical struggle as Oborski agressively approached Buehler.
+The verbal confrontation ended up turning into a physical struggle after Oborski agressively approached Buehler.
 As Oborski approached, Buehler put his hands in the air to show he wasn’t a threat to any of the officers and began asking “why are you touching me?”

 Oborski then issues an unlawful order telling Mr. Buehler to put his hands behind his back.